Why Bitcoin- And Ethereum-Related Stocks Are Falling | Benzinga

 Why Bitcoin- And Ethereum-Related Stocks Are Falling

-Shares of crypto-related stocks, including Marathon Digital Holdings Inc (NASDAQ:MARA), Riot Blockchain Inc (NASDAQ:RIOT) and Coinbase Global, Inc. (NASDAQ:COIN) are all trading lower Tuesday morning amid a weekly decrease in the price of Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH).
+Shares of crypto-related stocks, including Marathon Digital Holdings Inc (NASDAQ:MARA), Riot Blockchain Inc (NASDAQ:RIOT) and Coinbase Global, Inc. (NASDAQ:COIN) are trading lower Friday afternoon amid a decrease in the price of Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH).

 Marathon Digital focuses on mining digital assets.
 It owns crypto-currency mining machines and a data center to mine digital assets.
 The company operates in the digital currency blockchain segment and its cryptocurrency machines are located in Canada.